sychan/kb_sdk_docs/source/references/terminology.rst

    specify inputs, outputs, and optional parameters, and it may or may not create a separate output cell.
    In SDK, apps are part of a module and have a defined function, user interface, and code for implementing the app.

+appdev
+   The development environment where app user interfaces can be tested (https://appdev.kbase.us).

 Catalog
    For general users, the Catalog is a listing of available apps and modules along with the documentation that developers included.
 Users can select whether the want to see released, beta, or dev apps and